Try this step-by-step guide to get the most out of this page of links to California native plant information and much more.

 The SBBC Garden Growers Nursery is open 7 days a week, during regular Garden Shop hours, 361 days a year!
 Additionally, they offer two huge plant sales annually, the Fall Plant Sale in October and in the Spring Plant Sale in April, featuring an excellent selection of California native plants for the Central Coast.
 They publish occasional Plant Availability Lists, usually for their plant sales.
 Here is their Plant Availability List for April 2019.

 Santa Barbara Natives, Inc. (SBN) grows locally propagated native plants for Santa Barbara County restoration and mitigation projects, landscape architects, designers, contractors and the general public.
 Working closely with clients, Santa Barbara Natives has grown hundreds of thousands of genetically local California native plants since 2003.
 SBN also carries a ready inventory of about 100 of the most popular local California native plants.
 The Santa Barbara Natives nursery is located 20 miles west of Santa Barbara nestled in a beautiful canyon on the Gaviota Coast.
 SBN is headquartered on a private ranch.
 Site visits can be arranged by appointment with a minimum plant purchase of $100.

-This 3+ acre nursery features 11 different garden “vignettes” including a California Native Garden.
+This 3+ acre nursery in Carpinteria features 11 different garden “vignettes” including a California Native Garden.
 From their website: “Tim Doles has created a naturalized expression of California’s native flora.
 The mix of annual wildflowers, indigenous species and hybrid selections follow winding trails and rock outcroppings and dry creek beds.
 Live oaks, redbud, and Catalina ironwood trees enhance the scene.
 In early spring the lilac to intense blue/purple and fragrant ceanothus offset with carpets of poppies creates a breathtaking vision.”